anonfbi/space-personal/README.md

 ## Help Support SpacePanel

-We just recently started an Indiegogo campaign - please consider [contributing](https://www.indiegogo.com/projects/spacepanel/x/9964461) if you like where SpacePanel is going!
+We just recently started an Indiegogo campaign - please consider [contributing] if you like where SpacePanel is going!

+(WE DON'T NEED THAT COMPAIGN ANYMORE)
 ---

 ## Requirements